Need help? Call or text 988 or chat 988lifeline.org

 Take Action

-Now that you know about the project, learn how you can take action to strengthen suicide prevention and mental health.
+Now that you know the facts, learn more about the data and take action to strengthen suicide prevention and mental health.